-“So where do you think this cat bridge is going to be built?” he asks as if it’s a trick question,
+“So where do you think this cat bridge is going to be built?” he asks, as if it’s a trick question.

 I immediately answer “On top of BirdView Lodge, of course!” and I circle it on my drawing.
 “See? that’s Birdview Lodge right here.”Yas and Kevin

-Sidenote: Yes, I named each of our catio sections.
+Side note: Yes, I named each of our catio sections.
 It sure beats saying “oh Ollie is in the catio next to the main catio near the tree!”
 But Kevin just refuses to go by my silly nomenclature.

 In order to build the catio bridge, we wanted to make use of existing structures for the least intrusive impact on the existing catio design.
-In addition to adding functionality, the cat bridge would also add a much-needed facelift to the rather drab looking “Birdview Lodge.”
-This section was actually a cat pen that we built in the garage for an injured Sly Pie in the thick of winter when we rescued him four years ago.
+Besides adding functionality, the cat bridge would also add a much-needed facelift to the rather drab looking “Birdview Lodge.”
+This section was actually a cat pen we built in the garage for an injured Sly Pie in the thick of winter when we rescued him four years ago.
 So in that summer, we found ourselves with an extra ‘catio’ that needed a home.
 We ‘rescued’ it and stationed it in its current cozy corner next to the main catio tucked near the ash tree.
 It became “Birdview Lodge.”

 After 4 years Kevin wanted to get rid of it completely.
 There was something about the front elevation of Birdview Lodge that we both felt didn’t quite belong.
-Perhaps because it is lower in height than the main catio ‘Chirpy’s Lair’ and was built in a hurry to save a cat.
+Perhaps because it is lower than the main catio ‘Chirpy’s Lair’ and was built in a hurry to save a cat.
 But despite our thoughts, there were many redeeming qualities about Birdview Lodge that we couldn’t ignore.
-Its saving grace is that the tendrils of the female Actinidia Kolomikta vine have weaved their way up through the grids and bears fruit.
+Its saving grace is that the tendrils of the female Actinidia Kolomikta vine have weaved their way up through the grids and bear fruit.